ryan-p-randall/ryan-p-randall.github.io/_notes/Reading/Lists/exam-list3-teaching.md

 7. Goodell, Jim and Janet Kolodner, eds. _Learning Engineering Toolkit: Evidence-Based Practices from the Learning Sciences, Instructional Design, and Beyond_.
 Routledge, 2022.
 (438 pp., workUnit1 + workUnit1.)
 8. :ballot_box_with_check: Hayot, Eric. _Humanist Reason: A History.
 An Argument.
 A Plan._ Columbia UP, 2021.
 (218 pp., workUnit1.) ([[hayot-humanist-reason|My public notes]].)
 9. :ballot_box_with_check: hooks, bell. _Teaching Critical Thinking: Practice Wisdom_.
 Routledge, 2010.
 (198 pp., workUnit1.)
-10. :ballot_box_with_check: ———. _Teaching to Transgress: Education as the Practice of Freedom_.
+10. ———. _Teaching to Transgress: Education as the Practice of Freedom_.
 Routledge, 1994.
 (224 pp., workUnit1.)
 11. Kernahan, Cyndi. _Teaching about Race and Racism in the College Classroom: Notes from a White Professor_.
 WVU Press, 2019.
 (228 pp., workUnit1.)
 12. Lang, James M. _Small Teaching: Everyday Lessons from the Science of Learning_.
 2nd ed., Jossey-Bass, 2021.
 (288 pp., workUnit1.)
 13. Neuhaus, Jessamyn. _Geeky Pedagogy: A Guide for Intellectuals, Introverts, and Nerds Who Want to Be Effective Teachers_.
 WVU Press, 2019.
 (264 pp., workUnit1.)